ManicMiners/docs/_pages/ClassesBuildings.md

 disable:buildings   # buildings is a special keyword referring to all buildings in this context. enable:buildings    # buildings is a special keyword referring to all buildings in this context
 ```

+## TODO
+Research exactly what `BuildingElectricFence_C`, `ElectricFence_C`, `electricfence` contains - placed ones, ones in transit, powered/unpowered, Is there a way to query properties on fence objects?
+Can building variable be used with fence? etc.

 ## Examples
 ### Display number of support stations after every one is created.